 5 key elements that make a film understandable to non-native speakers

-Learners enjoy a film and benefit from watching it if they can understand it well.
-The following five elements are important prerequisites for making a film understandable to non-native speakers.
-The more of these elements apply to a film, the more comprehensible it becomes to learners.
+The five elements outlined below are important prerequisites for making a film understandable to non-native speakers.
+The more elements apply to a film, the more comprehensible it becomes to learners.
 This means that a film that meets (almost) all the criteria can be used at a low language level, while films that meet only a few criteria can be considered challenging.
 In addition, the viewing activities have to be adapted to the anticipated difficulty for students.
-If understanding is likely to be difficult, mainly general questions should be asked and activities require adequate preparation to avoid overwhelming and frustrating the learners.
+If the teacher anticipates that the film will be difficult to understand, mainly general questions should be asked.
+In addition, the activities require sufficient preparation to avoid overwhelming and frustrating the learners.

 The following aspects promote understanding of a